ssreeramj/ssreeramj/README.md

-### Hi there 👋
+# Hi there 👋

 <!--
 **ssreeramj/ssreeramj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+### I am Sreeram Jagannath S

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on an online multiplayer game using PyGame
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data structures and algorithms, flutter
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...